Skip to main content

 Ivan Ramen

-Ivan’s journey is a compelling tale of a teenager's unexpected introduction to the culinary world through a sushi bar dishwashing job, igniting his passion for Japanese culture.
-Defying the odds, Ivan opened a wildly successful ramen shop in Tokyo, setting the stage for his expansion into the U.S. with Ivan Ramen in NYC—and an exciting new location coming to the UK next year.
-But Ivan Ramen is more than just about exceptional ramen; the menu is also packed with inventive, playful izakaya-style plates that reflect the fun, adventurous spirit of Japanese dining.
+Ivan’s journey is a compelling tale of a teenager's unexpected introduction to the culinary world through a dishwashing job at a sushi bar, igniting his passion for Japanese culture.
+Defying the odds, Ivan opened a wildly successful ramen shop in Tokyo, setting the stage for his expansion into the U.S. with Ivan Ramen in New York City—and an exciting new location coming to the UK next year.
+But Ivan Ramen is more than just exceptional ramen; the menu is also packed with inventive, playful izakaya-style plates that reflect the fun and adventurous spirit of Japanese dining.

 Large sandwich with col slaw, bologna, and cheese being held